 Once home to the wealthiest family in Nashville, Belle Meade plantation spanned over 5400 acres in the late 19th century.
 The estate’s owners, the Harding family, welcomed celebrities, presidents, and countless southern gentlemen, to their home, which included the largest thoroughbred horse farm in the country.

 Now just 24 acres, a tour of Belle Meade plantation offers a glimpse into the life of the moneyed class around the time of the Civil War and beyond.
 Take a walk around the grounds to see the carriage house, the slaves’ quarters, the old dairy, and the smokehouse.
-Then take a guided tour through the old mansion for a brief peek into the Old South.
+Then take a guided tour through the old mansion for a brief peek into the Old South at one of the top places to go in Nashville, Tennessee.

 Take the stage at the Ryman Auditorium